 Cancel the policy.
 Yes it's really that simple.

-Whether by phone call, written documentation or other method, the BEST way to cancel a policy is via YOUR request.
+Whether by phone call, written documentation or whatever method your current insurance company requires, the BEST way to cancel a policy is via YOUR request.
 Coverage will end the day you request, so there is no possibility for an earned premium situation.

 Just make a clean break of it, and save yourself a lot of trouble.

 We're here to help you better understand your insurance.
-If you'd like to talk to one of our trusted pros, give us a call at (937) 592-4871.
-You can also request a quote for many types of insurance here.
+If you'd like to talk to one of our trusted pros, call us.
+You can also request a quote for Ohio insurance here.